 It is not a buildup of anything, it is an IMBALANCE between quantities of

 positive and negative particles which existed beforehand.
-The electric
+Matter is

 particles were already there; they did not have to build up.
-It's an
+The charging

-"un-cancelling," an event which occurs between the large quantities of
+"un-cancelling," it's an event which occurs between the large quantities

 oppositely-charged particles which were already present in matter.
 Contact